hppr-dev/vuex-bind-plugin/README.md

 | trigger_prefix | "trigger_"                              | Prefix of generated trigger actions.                                    |
 | strict         | true                                    | Check types where possible and log them to the console.
 Use in development only |

-## Data Module
+## Data Source

-The data module defines which methods to use to retrieve data.
+The data_source defines which methods to use to retrieve data.
 By default, the plugin uses axios, and for most purposes this option should not change.

 This option is most useful when testing, because it allows the use of mock data to be bound.
-The `MockDataModule` data module is included to provide mock data:
+`MockDataSource` is included to provide mock data:

 ```
-import { MockDataModule } from "vuex-bind-plugin"
+import { MockDataSource } from "vuex-bind-plugin"

 const plugin = new BindPlugin({
   ...
-  data_module : MockDataModule
+  data_source : MockDataSource
 });
 ```

-Other uses of the data_module option may exist, though it is out of scope of this document.
+Other uses of the data_source option may exist, though it is out of scope of this document.

 ## Endpoint Configuration